Raytchellee/Caramels_blog/README.md

   - NodeJS
   - MongoDB for database

+## Contributing

+We welcome contributions from the community!
+If you'd like to contribute to Caramel's Blog, please follow our [Contribution Guidelines](link_to_contributing_guidelines).

 ## Issues

 If you encounter any issues or have suggestions, please open an issue on our GitHub repository.
 We appreciate your feedback!

+## License

+This project is licensed under the [MIT License](link_to_license).
+Feel free to use, modify, and distribute the code as per the terms of the license.

 ---